-We’ve already heard from some customers that they’d like to have a different security and privacy posture for sites on their Intranet, with behavior like:
+We’ve already heard from some customers that they’d like to have a different security and privacy posture for sites on their “Intranet”, with behaviors like:

 - Disable the Tracking Prevention, “Block 3rd party cookie”, and other privacy-related controls for the Intranet (like IE/Edge did).

-- Allow navigation to file:// URIs from the Intranet (like IE/Edge did)
+- Allow navigation to file:// URIs from the Intranet (like IE/Edge did; coming to Edge 95)

 - Disable “HTTP and mixed content are unsafe” and “TLS/1.0 and TLS/1.1 are deprecated” nags.

 - Skip SmartScreen checks for the Trusted/Intranet zones (indirectly available for Download checks only).

 - Allow ClickOnce/DirectInvoke/Auto-opening Downloads from the Intranet without a prompt.
 Previously, Edge (Spartan)/IE respected the FTA_OpenIsSafe bit in the

 - Allow launching application protocols from the Intranet without a prompt.

-- Drop all Referers when navigating from the Intranet to the Internet; leave Referers alone when browsing the Intranet.
+- Drop all Referrers when navigating from the Intranet to the Internet; leave Referrers alone when browsing the Intranet.

-- Internet Explorer and legacy Edge will automatically send your client certificate to Intranet sites that ask for it.
-The AutoSelectCertificateForUrls policy permits Edge to send a client certificate to specified sites without a prompt, but this policy requires the administrator to manually list the sites.
+- Internet Explorer and legacy Edge automatically send your client certificate to Intranet sites that ask for it.
+(The AutoSelectCertificateForUrls policy permits Edge to send a client certificate to specified sites without a prompt, but this policy requires the administrator to manually list the sites.)

-- Block all (or most) extensions from touching Intranet pages to reduce the threat of data leaks.
+- Block all (or most) extensions from touching Intranet pages to reduce the threat of data leaks (runtime_blocked_hosts policy)

 - Guide all Intranet navigations into an appropriate profile or container (a la Detangle).